linusnorton/ljn.io/_posts/2019-10-12-introduction-to-functional-programming.md

 # Higher order functions

-One of the tenets of functional programming is that a function is just a type of data and so like any other data it can be passed to another function as an argument.
+One of the tenets of functional programming is that a function is just a type of data and like any other data it can be passed to another function as an argument.
 When an function is passed to another function  it's often referred to as a higher order function.

 The functional example of `countGreaterThan10` makes use of a higher order function to filter the array before returning it's length.